Bucharest Henri Coandă International Airport: Rail

-An airport rail link service to the main railway station, Gara de Nord (Bucharest North), runs from the Airport railway station located near the parking lot of the Arrivals hall.
-As of August 2021, the trains, alternately operated by CFR and TFC depart every 40 minutes, seven days a week.
-A one-way trip takes 15-20 minutes.
+An airport rail link service to the main railway station, Gara de Nord (Bucharest North), runs from the Henri Coandă Airport railway station, located near the parking lot of the Arrivals hall.
+Trains operated by CFR and Transferoviar Călători run 24 hours a day, every 40 minutes, and the journey takes about 20–25 minutes.

-A new Metro Line M6 is also planned, connecting the airport to the Gara de Nord train station, and integrating the airport into the Bucharest Metro network.
+Metro Line M6, currently under construction, will connect the airport to Gara de Nord and integrate it into the Bucharest Metro network.